VirtusLab/akka-serialization-helper/docs/GUIDE.md

 # Step-by-step guide for Akka Serialization Helper usage
 This document is a guide on how to use Akka Serialization Helper in your project.
-If you want to get a more general view of this toolbox, go to [README](../README.md).
+If you want to get a more general view of this toolbox, see [README](../README.md).

 Akka Serialization Helper (ASH) consists of two major parts:
 1. Circe Akka Serializer